mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Centralization {#centralization}

-In this document, "centralization" is the state of affairs where a single entity or a small group of them can observe, capture, control, or extract rent from the operation or use of an Internet function exclusively.
+For the purposes of this document, "centralization" is the state of affairs where a single entity or a small group of them can observe, capture, control, or extract rent from the operation or use of an Internet function exclusively.

-Here, "entity" could be a person, group, corporation, or government.
+Here, "entity" could be a person, group, or corporation.
 An organization might be subject to governance that mitigates centralization risk (see {{multi}}), but that organisation is still a centralizing entity.

 "Internet function" is used broadly in this document.
 Most directly, it might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 Because people's experience is not limited to standards-defined protocols, this document also considers centralization in applications built on top of standard protocols -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise, the networking equipment, hardware, operating systems, and software that act as enabling technologies can also impact centralization.
 The supply of Internet connectivity to end users in a particular area or situation can exhibit centralization, as can the supply of transit between networks (so called "Tier 1" networks).

+This definition does not capture all types of centralization.
+Notably, technical centralization (where, for example, a machine or network link is a single point of failure) is relatively well-understood by engineers, and can be mitigated by designing a design that distributes a function across multiple components.
+As we will see, these techniques might address that type of centralization while failing to prevent control of the function falling into few hands.
+A failure because of a cut cable, power outage, or failed server is well-understood by the technical community, but qualitatively different from the issues encountered when a core Internet function has a gatekeeper.

+Likewise, political centralization (where a country is able to control how a function is supplied across the whole Internet) is equally concerning, but outside the scope of this document.

 Centralization is not a binary condition: a function might be vulnerable to it to various degrees.
 For example, a function that effectively uses federation ({{federation}}) to enable easy switching between instances might have still be at risk of centralization, but not as great as one that had a single, proprietary provider.
 Some centralization risk is mitigated so effectively that they are not commonly perceived as being centralized at all.

-Engineers are most familiar with technical centralization -- for example, a machine or network link being a single point of failure for the provision of a function.
-This document does not discuss that form of centralization.
-Rather, it is concerned with economic and political centralization; for example, one company (or a cartel of them) capturing a function, or a country being able to control how a function is supplied in another jurisdiction.
-A failure because of a cut cable, power outage, or failed server is well-understood by the technical community, and qualitatively different from the issues encountered when a core Internet function has a political or economic gatekeeper.

-While legal constraints on the Internet within a single jurisdiction are of natural concern to the Internet community, they are not considered as centralization by this document.

 ## Centralization Can Be Harmful {#why}

-Many engineers who participate in Internet standards efforts have an inclination to prevent and counteract economic and political centralization because they see the Internet's history and architecture as incompatible with it.
+Many engineers who participate in Internet standards efforts have an inclination to prevent and counteract centralization because they see the Internet's history and architecture as incompatible with it.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks" who relate as peers that agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action is prevalent in the Internet's design -- for example, in the concept of an "autonomous system".

-This oft-seen reluctance to countenance centralization is also rooted in the many potentially damaging effects that have been associated with economic and political centralization, including:
+This oft-seen reluctance to countenance centralization is also rooted in the many potentially damaging effects that have been associated with centralization, including:

 * _Power Imbalance_: When a third party has unavoidable access to communications, the informational and positional advantages gained allow observation of behavior (the "panopticon effect") and shaping or even denial of behavior (the "chokepoint effect") {{INTERMEDIARY-INFLUENCE}} -- capabilities that those parties (or the states that have authority over them) can use for coercive ends {{INTERDEPENDENCE}} or even to disrupt society itself.
 Just as good governance of states requires separation of powers {{FEDERALIST-51}}, so too does good governance of the Internet require that power (whether that be economic or political) not be consolidated in one place without appropriate checks and balances.